South Florida Attorney for Theft Charges

-Being charged with or arrested for a theft or property crime can be embarrassing, stressful, and, if convicted, life changing.
+Have you been charged or arrested for a theft or property crime in South Florida?
+Speak to a theft defense attorney today to begin defending your rights.
+Being charged with or arrested for a theft or property crime can be embarrassing, stressful, and, if convicted, life-changing.
 You may have been misidentified or falsely accused and dealing with the criminal justice system can be overwhelming.
-Whatever the reason, you need to speak with an experienced criminal defense lawyer immediately.

-At Weinstein Legal, Matt Shafran and the criminal defense team work tirelessly on your case.
+At Weinstein Legal, criminal defense lawyer Matt Shafran will work tirelessly on your theft case.
 Matt and the team are skilled in navigating the technical details that criminal cases often rest on and have successfully defended numerous theft and property cases.

 These levels determine whether an offense will be prosecuted as a felony or a misdemeanor.
 The degree often depends on the value of the stolen property and other circumstances.

 Most theft and property crimes involve a range of degrees depending on factors such as the dollar amount of items stolen, the use of force or firearms during the thefts, and, in crimes such as arson, whether or not someone was injured.
 While all theft crimes are considered property crimes, not all property crimes – vandalism, for example – involve theft.
 The laws around theft and property crimes reflect this distinction.

 In South Florida, theft and property crimes can range from lower level petit theft offenses that include shoplifting or vandalism, to high-level felonies such as armed robbery and arson.
 Although burglary often involves theft, by law, it only requires unlawful entry with intent to commit a crime to be considered a crime.
 Other offenses include the taking of property or money.
 And if a victim is present, the crime can be considered robbery.

 In Florida, someone has committed a theft when they’ve taken or used property that is not theirs and allowed others to use that property.
 These acts must also be done with criminal intent.